Surgical Procedures & Treatments

 - There is no risk of infection or burn with this cold laser.
 Typically, patients notice some small “floaters“ in their vision for the next 2-3 days.

-- Dr. Switch will have you come back in one week to reevaluate the eye.
+- Your doctor will have you come back in one week to reevaluate the eye.

 - Once the secondary cataract is removed, it does not come back.